dedis/d-voting/docs/ballot_encoding.md

 * the type can either be "select", "rank" or "text"
 * ID is the ID of the question
 * The 'answers' are seperated by commas
-* There should be as many answers as there are "choices" in the question.
+* There should be as many answers as there are "choices" in the question (even if empty).
 * There should be one question per line.
-* It's important that the answers to a "text" question are within " " to be able to distinguish them.
+* Answers to "select" questions should be '0' (false) or '1' (true)
+* Answers to "text" questions should be encoded in base64.
+* Answers to "rank" questions should be empty if not selected and the rank should only vary from 0 to the maximum amount of choices selected.

 Here is an example: